 This resource supports and encourages the use of books in interdisciplinary projects across your school.

-From using picture books in primary school setting to explore empathy, kindess and friendship, to using complex literature in secondary schools to examine real world events and key social issues, creating or enhancing a cross-curricular project using books can uncover myriad of learning opportunities and offer a range of access routes for your learners to engage with activities.
+From using picture books in primary school settings to explore empathy, kindness and friendship, to using complex literature in secondary schools to examine real world events and key social issues, creating or enhancing a cross-curricular project using books can uncover a myriad of learning opportunities and offer a range of access routes for your learners to engage with activities.